Above and Beyond: Interview with Coffee Ambassador’s CEO and President

 Curtis said that he foresees more technological advances affecting the OCS segment, particularly with telemetry and touchscreens.

 “Everything is getting more sophisticated — it’s like the computer industry — it’s amazing how things change,” he said.
 “For us, our key’s got to be keeping close to our customer’s needs.
-If something pops up in the marketplace that we haven’t seen, we need to address it quickly and see if it’s right for us.”
+If something pops up in the marketplace that we haven’t seen, we need to address it quickly and see if it’s a right fit for our customers.”

 “It’s great that you can do stuff online, especially for marketing purposes or if you need to disseminate information,” he continued.
 “But at the end of the day, coffee is about the taste, the smell, the tactile experience.”